bikong2/Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

 My model is borrowed from the [Nvidia paper](https://arxiv.org/pdf/1604.07316.pdf) (model.py lines 53-65).
 It consists of a convolution neural network with three 5x5 filter sizes and depths of 24, 36, 48 each with downsample 2.
 Two CNN layers with 3x3 filter sizes and depths of 64 are followed.

-Finally, the input is flatten and mapped to three fully connected layers with 100, 50 and 10 neurons .
+Finally, the input is flatten and mapped to three fully connected layers with 100, 50 and 10 neurons.

-The model includes the cropping of the images (code line 55), five RELU layers to introduce nonlinearity (code line 56-60),

-and the data is normalized in the model using a Keras lambda layer (code line 54).
+The model includes the cropping of the images (code line 55), five RELU layers to introduce nonlinearity (code line 56-60), and the data is normalized in the model using a Keras lambda layer (code line 54).

 #### 2. Attempts to reduce overfitting in the model

 The model doesn’t contains dropout layers.
 However, the model was trained and validated on different data sets to ensure that the model was not overfitting (code line 69).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning